NanorIsrael/unique-store/README.md

 ## Note:
-- User roles have been seperated from admin roles. to creat admin check user api docs for details.
+- User roles have been seperated from admin roles. to create admin check user api docs for details.
-- envs can be found in the env.txt file
+- envs can be found in the example_env file
+- image can be run using docker compoze.
+## Run image
+docker-compose build
+docker-compose up

 ## User API Documentation
 #### Register a user